 It is necessary to let the law of the land prevail.
 This can happen only if the judiciary is made stronger.
 It is important to ensure a swift and successful administration of justice for one and all.
 India only survives if its judicial system lives; India dies if it stifles its judicial system.
 No power should be enabled, however great, to override the judicial process.
 The soul of this country is free and equal justice.

 Short Speech on Importance of Role of Judiciary in the Country Today

-Today, I am here to deliver a speech on the Importance of the Role of Judiciary in the country today.
-At the pinnacle of the Indian judicial system is the Supreme Court, followed by the state-level High Courts, the district-level District Courts and a variety of local courts below them.
-India's judiciary is independent of the legislature and the executive in order to safeguard the people's interests.
+Today, I am here to deliver a speech on the Importance of the Role of the Judiciary in the country.
+At the pinnacle of the Indian judicial system is the Supreme Court, followed by the state-level High Courts, the district-level District Courts, and a variety of local courts below them.
+India's judiciary is independent of the legislature and the executive to safeguard the people's interests.
 It also guarantees that any law is struck down that violates the Constitution.
 These aren't the only roles it performs, though.

 The judiciary also enacts many duties and functions that do not come under the jurisdiction of the Criminal or Civil Code.
 Some of these tasks and duties are:

 Making New Laws - The judiciary may establish new laws by virtue of its position as the interpreter of the Constitution and existing laws.
 This is achieved by setting precedents and then, in later cases, observing those precedents.
 There is also the authority of the courts to overrule precedents that could breach the Constitution.

 Preventing the Breach of Law - A case is brought against them when someone is accused of breaking the law.
 Then a judge listens to all sides and decides if the law has been broken and, if so, how to prosecute the accused.